Anomaly33/Preprocessor-for-Computational-Fluid-Dynamics/ReadMe.md

 3. Edges situated at the boundary of the domain.
 4. Neighbors of each node in the domain.
 5. Neighboring triangles of each triangular element in the domain.
-6. No. of triangles sharing a common node in the domain.
+6. Number of triangles sharing a common node in the domain.
 7. Area of each triangular element in the domain.
 8. The outward normal of each edge in the domain.